Hazebyte/CrateReloaded/docs/reference/particles.md

 !> Cauldron Users: Please note that visual effects are not guaranteed to work on Cauldron, Thermos or any Forge servers.

-!> 1.8.X: Since the 2.X update, effects do not work after support for 1.15.X.
+!> Effects are not supported on 1.8.X

-> Special thanks to creators of EffectLib and ParticleUtil!
+> Special thanks to creators of EffectLib!

 For usage, view [effects](config/effects.md)